Written by J. Michael Straczynski

 It’s nearly impossible to write about Babylon 5 and not discuss the amount of foreshadowing in the series.
 The 5-year story-arc was written almost entirely by J. Michael Straczynski which meant he could incorporate things in year one knowing how they would play out in years three, four, or even five.
 The best way to view the series is to watch it once and then go back and watch it again.
 There are those moments of “that’s what they meant” while viewing for the first time, but there are far more of them on subsequent viewings.
 I can’t count the number of times I’ve watched the series and I still have those moments.

 Initially, Infection seems like a typical “monster of the week” story.
-The main story is an old friend of Dr. Stephen Franklin’s (Richard Biggs) shows up.
+The main story is about an old friend of Dr. Stephen Franklin’s (Richard Biggs) who shows up.
 Dr. Vance Hendricks (David McCallum) is an archaeologist who touts the “adventure” he’s offering Stephen.
 He’s brought artifacts from an archeological dig he was on.
 Actually, he and his assistant smuggled them in.
 The artifacts are made of living tissue and Dr. Hendricks believes he has found the perfect fusion of living tissue and machine.
-His assistant, Nelson (Marshall Teague) get zapped by the artifacts and starts mutating.
+His assistant, Nelson (Marshall Teague) gets zapped by the artifacts and starts mutating.

 After an argument with Vance about who he really works for, Stephen takes a break and returns to Med-Lab only to find the mutating Nelson, who attacks him then disappears.
 Commander Sinclair (Michael O’Hare) and Garibaldi (Jerry Doyle) read Vance the riot act when they learn the artifacts weren’t quarantined for 48 hours, as is the law.
-Meanwhile, Nelson is developing a skin like armor and attacking people.
+Meanwhile, Nelson is developing skin-like armor and attacking people.

 Doctor Franklin access the organic databases present in the artifacts and learns the artifacts are remnants of the Ikarran civilization.
 The Ikarran people were invaded multiple times and attempted to create a perfect weapon.
 What has ingrained itself in Nelson is the personality of Tular, one of their weapons researchers.
 He has been programmed not to listen to anyone that s not “pure Ikarran.”
 It’s a race against time as none of the conventional weapons on the station seem to have an effect on the Tular creature and Garibaldi and Sinclair must do something before the entire station is destroyed.